hthuwal/notes/essence-of-linear-algebra.md

         [1 1]
         [0 1]
         ```
-    + If two columns of transfomration vector are linearly dependent
+    + If two columns of transformation vector are linearly dependent
         * The transformation squishes the vector space by 1 dimension.

-## Chapter 4 and 5
+## Chapter 4 and 5: Matrix Multiplication as composition and The Determinant

 - Composition of Transformation.
     - rotation followed by shear